 It’s not hard to find salad recipes.
 Just do an online search, and you will find thousands upon thousands of them.
 The problem with many of them is that they are loaded with artery-clogging saturated fat which can lead to heart disease.

-But, the 16 salad recipes that follow are among the most health-promoting ones that can be found!
+But, the 24 salad recipes at the bottom of this page are among the most health-promoting ones that can be found!
 They are powerhouses and loaded with greens, beans, and whole grains.

-As you give some of them a try, I would love to hear which ones are your favorites in the comment section below.
+As you give some of these a try, I would love to hear which ones are your favorites in the comment section below.

 Is it healthy to eat a salad every day?

 Absolutely!
 According to a study that examined the salad consumption of more than 17,000 adults.
 The study, conducted by the UCLA School of Public Health, and published in the Journal of the American Dietetic Association (JADA), found that those who eat salads and raw vegetables daily have considerably higher levels of vitamins C, E, and folic acid.
 These are all key nutrients in promoting a healthy immune system.